 Hacking and Ransomware – A Growing Menace for Healthcare Organizations

-In recent years, cyber criminals have begun to increasingly target the healthcare industry with ransomware, a form of malware where rogue software code effectively holds a user’s computer or entire network hostage until a “ransom” is paid.
-According to the latest Protenus Breach Barometer, hacking incidents were the root cause of 59% of reported incidents in 2019.
+In recent years, cybercriminals have begun to increasingly target the healthcare industry with ransomware, a form of malware where rogue software code effectively holds a user’s computer or entire network hostage until a “ransom” is paid.
+According to the 2019 Protenus Breach Barometer Report, hacking incidents were the root cause of 59% of reported incidents in 2019.
 Without adequate disaster recovery and data backup procedures, facilities affected by these attacks have limited options: either pay the ransom or refuse payment, risking the loss of all data.
 In the worst cases, refusing to pay the ransom has left organizations with no other options but to shut down and cease operations.

-Indicators for health care organizations that may be at a higher risk facing a ransomware attack include the amount and type of data maintained, the use of unsupported operating systems, improper patch management procedures, and lack of encryption standards.
-Ransomware attacks can have severe impacts in the industry due to the dependency on having readily available electronic medical records and the networked medical devices needed to provide patient care.
+Indicators for health care organizations that may be at a higher risk of facing a ransomware attack include the amount and type of data maintained, the use of unsupported operating systems, improper patch management procedures, and lack of encryption standards.
+Ransomware attacks can have severe impacts on the industry due to the dependency on having readily available electronic medical records and the networked medical devices needed to provide patient care.
 As such, it’s imperative that organizations understand how to protect against inevitable ransomware threats and cyberattacks, and implement the proper protocols to do so.

 Insider Threats in Healthcare